TheInfiniteKind/moneydance_open/python_scripts/extension_tester/readme.txt

      then you get back into the same namespace from where you last left off.
 You need to handle this.
 Toolbox is an example of this.
      By default, this type of Py extension receives no extra method calls from Moneydance...
      - However, if you also define {"type" = "method", "method" = "x", "script_file" = "x.py"} entries in script_info.dict then
-     - your extension can execute invoke, handle_event, unload Py scripts
+     - your extension can execute invoke, handle_event, unload py scripts
+     - also true of {"type" = "txn_menu", "type" = "account_menu"} methods and the context_actions_txns.py and context_actions_accts.py scripts
      - This type of extension can also define an 'initializer' script,  but probably not needed

+    VARIABLES:
+    - When using the script methods, then the following global variables will be made available to your scripts: moneydance                              The Moneydance Main Moneydance class object moneydance_ui                           The Moneydance GUI moneydance_data                         Your dataset reference moneydance_extension_parameter          The parameter triggered by an invoke or handle event trigger moneydance_extension_loader             The classloader reference for your extension moneydance_script_fixed_parameter       When using {"script_fixed_parameter" = "xx"} an optional way to pass a fixed parameter string

   c) ExtensionClass(): You create an .mxt bundle (similar to option b above, using the ExtensionClass().
 This also uses script_info.dict, but this time the
      file should just contain a {"type" = "initializer", "script_file" = "extension_tester.py"} entry - you need nothing else.
      Assuming you define the ExtensionClass() and then use moneydance_extension = MyExtensionClass() then it will install itself.